The lmod modules system on the HPC system enables users to easily set their environments for selected software and to choose versions if appropriate.

 Load the environment for a particular package

 If you do not specify a version, the system default is loaded.
-For example, to load the default version of the anaconda Python distribution, run
+For example, to load the default version of our Python distribution, run

 If you do not wish to use the default version chosen by the module’s environment, you must specify the version explicitly.
-For example, to select a different version of anaconda:
+For example, to select a version of the gcc compiler suite that is different from the default:

 Note that the ‘default’ version of a module may change, so if you are developing applications yourself we highly recommend that you load explicit versions of modules; that is, do not invoke the default package, but specify a version.
 If the version is eventually dropped for newer versions, loading the module will fail, which will make you aware that you will need to update your application appropriately.